nhurel/terraspec/README.md

 ## Limitations

 Terraspec is still at its early stages and doesn't cover all cases yet.
 Here are the known limitations identified so far.

-### Data resources

-Currently, terraspec doesn't support mocking the `data` blocks.
-All datasources will return empty results.
-For certain configuration, this can make the computation of the plan fail and `terraspec` won't be able to test your code.

-The current workaround is for your plan to have `input` variables (default value being empty) that you override in your test scenario.
-In your plan, using `coalesce(var.mock_result, data.my_resource.property)` will make tests works while keeping the datasource the default source of truth.

 ### Negative assertions